-- Third or higher DWI offence: Third-degree felony, two to 10 years in the Texas Department of Corrections (prison); $0-$10,000 fine
+- Third or higher DWI offense: third-degree felony, two to 10 years in the Texas Department of Corrections (prison), $0-$10,000 fine

-If given the option of probation for any level of DWI Offence, there will be several conditions.
-These may include an interlock device on your vehicle, community service, monthly reporting, monthly fees, a DWI education class, a victim-impact panel, a drug / alcohol evaluation, random drug / alcohol testing and additional fines.
+If given the option of probation for any level of DWI offense, there will be several conditions.
+These may include an interlock device on your vehicle, community service, monthly reporting, monthly fees, a DWI education class, a victim-impact panel, a drug or alcohol evaluation, random drug or alcohol testing, and additional fines.

 - Can’t balance during instructions

 - Uses arms for balance